pikvm/pikvm/docs/pst.md

 To solve this problem, new versions of PiKVM have a small 256MiB storage partition that can be used to store that data.
 A special `kvmd-pst` daemon makes sure that this partition is mounted in read-only all the time, and remounts it to RW only when some user script requires it.
-This also solves the problems of simultaneous access, so the RW mode will be keeped as long as at least one client is working with the storage.
+This also solves the problems of simultaneous access, so the RW mode will be kept as long as at least one client is working with the storage.

 ## Usage